 The Cajon is a box-shaped percussion instrument that originated in Peru.
 It is, in essence, a modified wooden box.
 Cajon translates to box in Spanish.
 While the Peruvian Cajon was first recorded, this instrument’s simplicity has made multiple civilizations create their variant.
 Cajon drums are particularly popular in West Africa.

 It has a typically made body with wood and an extra layer of wood in the front that acts as the soundboard.
 The front panel is also called the “Tapa” and is typically thinner than the other sides.
 It is the critical piece of the Cajon, and people primarily play on the Tapa.
-There is usually a hole in the back to enhance resonance.
+There is usually a sound hole in the back to enhance resonance.

 The Cajon is played by sitting on top of it and tilting it slightly forward.
 You then slap, tap, and roll your fingers on the soundboard to create sounds.
 You can also vary the sound by altering how you strike the board.
-Cajon drums are one of the most straightforward percussion instruments to learn, and you can have a lot of fun playing and learning them.
+Cajon drums are one of the most straightforward instruments to learn, and you can have a lot of fun playing and learning them.
 However, developing proper techniques and becoming good will require a lot of practice and dedication.

 Some people use drumsticks, beaters, and even brushes to play on them.
 You can even hook up a drum pedal to it, but that dramatically diminishes the musical potential of the Cajon.
 There are even electronic ones now.